Aug 01, 2023

 Managing Linux: Change Hostname Tutorial

-A hostname is a name that identifies a device in a network.
-Usually, it is set as localhost during the operating system’s installation process.
+A hostname is a name used to identify a device on a network.
+Usually, it is set as localhost during the operating system installation.

-However, if there are several devices in a network, this will generate duplicates and cause network conflict.
-To avoid that, we recommend changing the hostname of your Linux system.
+However, if there are several devices in a network, this might generate duplicates and cause network conflict.
+To avoid that, it’s advised to change the hostname of your Linux system.

-In this article, we will explain three methods to change hostname on CentOS and any other Linux distributions, such as Debian, Ubuntu, and Red Hat Enterprise Linux (RHEL).
+In this article, we will illustrate three methods to change the hostname on CentOS and other Linux distributions like Debian, Ubuntu, and Red Hat Enterprise Linux (RHEL).

 How to Change Current Hostname Permanently on Linux Servers